-The IU School of Medicine Department of Surgery offers residency training in the divisions of general surgery, cardiothoracic surgery, plastic surgery and vascular surgery as part of a mission to train the next generation of surgical leaders.
-The department is committed to attracting the brightest and best surgical residency applicants to become part of this collaborative and high-achieving team.
+Indiana University School of Medicine Department of Surgery offers premiere residency training in general surgery, cardiothoracic surgery, plastic surgery, oncology, and vascular surgery as part of the mission to train the next generation of surgical leaders.
+All five programs have established skills and simulation curriculum for each year of training, allowing each trainee the opportunity to practice and develop clinical, operative and team-based skills.
+This department is committed to attracting the best and brightest surgical residency applicants to become a part of the longstanding tradition of training surgeon leaders at IU School of Medicine.

 The General Surgery Residency Program at IU School of Medicine is a competitive five-year program that exposes residents to all facets of surgery, including trauma, vascular, pediatric, transplant and reconstructive surgery.
 Through this program, residents receive a solid broad-based clinical education and the opportunity to excel both in the operating room and at the bedside.